PMDev483/cs-azure-integration-bicep/README.md

 ```

 > [!NOTE]
-> The command can be executed again to register additional Azure subscriptions int CrowdStrike Falcon Cloud Security.
+> The deployment command can be executed multiple times to register additional Azure subscriptions into CrowdStrike Falcon Cloud Security.

 #### Parameters